 - MMOral-Bench is dominated by panoramics.
 Periapicals and intraorals also show up in the clinic, in a different proportion.
 We need to evaluate with modality-specific probes (Chapter 5).

-- This stage’s corpus doesn’t include specialized external datasets (DENTEX for panoramics, Vident-real for intraorals).
+- This stage’s corpus doesn’t include specialized external datasets (an external panoramic dataset and an external intraoral dataset, both non-commercially licensed).
 Bringing in external data isn’t automatic: it requires checking case by case that they add rather than subtract.

 - Open-ended answer evaluation hasn’t been run yet.
 Before claiming that +10.6 points on closed questions translates into real clinical improvement, you have to measure it.